 Kko Kko Nara Korean Fried Chicken

-Served daily until 3am except on Sunday, Kko Kko Nara Korean Fried Chicken’s original, soy garlic, sweet and spicy or hot and spicy drumlets are, arguably, the best in town.
-Complete it with a swig of beer (or Korean soju).
+Kko Kko Nara Korean Fried Chicken’s original, soy garlic, sweet and spicy or hot and spicy drumlets are, arguably, the best in town.
+Complete your late night feast with a swig of beer (or Korean soju).

 Kko Kko Nara Korean Fried Chicken, 68 Tanjong Pagar Road, Singapore 088489, p.
 6224 8186.
 Opening Hours: Mon – Sat, 11am – 3am, Sun, 6pm-1am